Acetaminophen Side Effects Include 100,000

 What is hydocodone and acetaminophen?

-Frequently, hydrocodone and acetaminophen are combined in a single prescription drug to achieve moderate to severe pain relief for arthritis and other conditions.
+Frequently, hydrocodone and acetaminophen are combined in a single prescription (never as a non-prescription) drug to achieve moderate to severe pain relief for arthritis and other conditions.

 As a narcotic, hydrocodone relieves pain by binding to opioid receptors in the brain and spinal cord.
 Acetaminophen is a less potent pain reliever that increases the effects of hydrocodone.